-In connection with the issuance of the long-term debt, LanVision issued Warrants to purchase 750,000 shares of Common Stock of LanVision at \$3.87 per share at any time through July 16, 2008.
+In connection with the 1998 long-term debt agreement, LanVision issued Warrants to purchase 750,000 shares of Common Stock of LanVision at \$3.87 per share at any time through

+July 16, 2008.
 The Warrants are subject to customary antidilution and registration rights provisions.